Fantasia 2024: A Pair of Female Filmmakers Explore Haunting Poignancy with DARKEST MIRIAM and HOLLYWOOD 90028

 Despite being from different eras, these two striking and disturbing tales get to the core of the damaged human mind.

 Because Fantasia Fest offers such an eclectic assortment of films year after year, from sci-fi to horror to animated, it’s almost a given that virtually no two films will be alike, let alone share common themes.
 However, two titles playing at the year’s festival have proven my theory wrong.
 Darkest Miriam, a dark drama making the festival rounds, and Hollywood 90028, a restored arthouse “slasher” playing in the festival’s retrospective section, are both stirring, unforgettable films that delve into similar motifs such as isolation and fragility.
 On paper, it would seem that neither movie would complement the other.
-Each one takes their lead character on vastly different experiences through worlds two worlds that aren’t necessarily what everyone thinks they are- a small town library and 1970s Hollywood.
-Yet neither one shies away from the provocative or the poetic.
+Each one takes their lead character on vastly different experiences through two worlds that aren’t necessarily what everyone thinks they are- a small town library and 1970s Hollywood.
+Yet neither one shies away from either the provocative or the poetic in their quests to expose their dark unbellies.

 Darkest Miriam